 A significant obstacle for enterprise SaaS SEO is internal politics.

-Disagreements among stakeholders, product and branding teams impede the formation of a unified vision of the company’s goals, making it difficult to execute campaigns and initiatives effectively.
+Disagreements among stakeholders and product and branding teams impede forming a unified vision of the company’s goals, making it difficult to execute campaigns and initiatives effectively.

 For any project or initiative, decisions should be made based on objective criteria, such as potential ROI, customer impact, or alignment with strategic goals, rather than personal influence or seniority.

-This objective framework can be supported by a transparent feedback mechanism where all team members feel heard and valued, and constructive criticism is welcomed and acted upon.
+This objective framework can be supported by a transparent feedback mechanism in which all team members feel heard and valued and constructive criticism is welcomed and acted upon.

-By focusing on collaboration, clear communication, and objective decision-making, internal politics can be mitigated, enabling the marketing team to work more cohesively toward the company’s success.
+Focusing on collaboration, clear communication, and objective decision-making can mitigate internal politics, enabling the marketing team to work more cohesively toward the company’s success.

 Enterprise companies face long sales cycles involving multiple decision-makers, stakeholders, and influencers.